CDCgov/NEDSS-Custom-Library-Example/README.md

 ### Deploying Custom Python Libraries

 In order for custom Python libraries to work they will need to be present in the deployment of `report-execution`.
-Specifically all custom reports MUST be placed in the directory of the `report-execution` pod:
+Specifically all custom reports MUST be placed in the directory of this `report-execution` pod:

 ```
 /usr/report-execution/src/libraries/custom/